kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 A page that does not use the browser's built-in navigation to do page transitions. **It does not mean that there is only one page, only that the browser internally thinks it is on the same page**.

 Can be faster as only have to update regions between pages, and can retain state between navigations.
 Implementations should be using the history API so that the browser's back buttons still function.
-New page contents can be generated using client-side rendering or by retrieving and injecting server-rendered content (e.g. turbolinks).
+New page contents can be generated using client-side rendering or by retrieving and injecting server-rendered content.

-A SPA can be server rendered initially.

-This architecture makes it simple to build a [PWA](#pwa).
+A SPA can be server rendered initially and this architecture makes it simple to build a [PWA](#pwa).

 ### Multi page application (MPA) {#mpa}